philthompson10/pyqtdeploy/doc/sysroot.rst

         Issue a warning message that the version of the component is untested.

     .. py:method:: verify()
-        :abstractmethod:

-        This must be re-implemented to verify the component.
+        This can be re-implemented to verify the component.
 A component will always be verified even if it does not get installed.
 The plugin should check that everything is available (e.g. other components, external tools) using the specified versions for a successful